salmanmkc/Azure-Data-Platform/README.md

-## Creating connections for the pipeline
+## Step 4: Creating connections for the pipeline

 1) Click on Pipelines in the side menu on the left
 2) Click the plus button